freezjyoung/Leveldb-Jni/README.md

-# leveldb_jni
+# Leveldb-JNI
-The goal of this project is to provide a Java sdk based on the latest C++ implementation of leveldb through JNI technology.
+The goal of this project is to provide a Java database sdk based on the latest C++ implementation of leveldb through java native interface(JNI).